Table of Contents

 What does financially insolvent mean?

-Individuals who are financially insolvent either do not have the cash flow to cover their debts or the total value of their assets is less than their total debt.
-Insolvency does not automatically mean someone is bankrupt.
+Individuals or businesses that are financially insolvent either do not have the cash flow to cover their debts or have a total debt greater than the total value of their assets.
+Being Insolvent does not automatically mean that a person or business is bankrupt.

 Photo credit: iStock/golubovy